Start9Labs/bitcoind-startos/docs/instructions.md

 ## Pruning

+By default, Bitcoin is now set to be an "archival" node.
+This means that it will download and verify the entire blockchain, and will not prune.
+Be aware that this takes approximately 400GB as of early 2022.

 Pruning is a process by which your node discards old blocks and transactions after it verifies them.
 Pruned nodes and archival nodes are both "full nodes" in that they are fully validating - they validate every block and transaction.
 Archival nodes store the entire blockchain and are useful to people interested in doing general or historical analysis, or being a provider of blockchain data to others (eg. a blockexplorer).

 The target of pruning on your Embassy is configurable and set by default to the minimum of 550MB (0.55 GB!), meaning the resulting blockchain will occupy a negligible amount of storage space.
 The maximum amount of blockchain data you can retain depends on the storage capacity your device.
 The config menu will not permit you to select a target that exceeds a certain percentage of your device's available capacity.